 Mamataj Begum is a civil servant, with experience in legislation, contract management and climate negotiations.
 Previously, she undertook internships in corporate social responsibility and research in philanthropy.
 As a member of the Faith and Belief Forum’s Youth Council, she plans the annual Interfaith Summit and activities bringing together young people interested in faith and belief.
 She campaigns on youth engagement in national and international climate policy, with a UK based NGO.

 Amanda Couper is Senior Lawyer with 15 years experience practising both at a city firm, Clifford Chance and then in a number of multinational companies, specialising in corporate finance, intellectual property and general commercial contracts.
 She has been involved with several start up businesses and has held a number of managerial and director level positions.
 She has passion for travel and an interest in international development.

 Kirsten Pansegrouw After qualifying as lawyer and accountant, Kirsten has spent the last 20 years in the mergers and acquisition sector within the financial services industry: initially in South Africa and then in the City of London, after settling in the UK in 2007.
 She is now a freelance consultant after her last full-time position as Head of Corporate Finance at the FTSE 100 Old Mutual Group, which delisted in 2018.

 Anna Reisenberger is a freelance consultant mainly working with refugee groups in the UK and on migrant issues in Europe.
 Previously she was Director of Policy and Development at the Refugee Council.
 For many years she taught adult learners, becoming a Vice Principal, and then a researcher and programme manager at national level.
 She has been a mentor for community group leaders, teachers and other women in and out of work.

-We will miss and never forget her.
+We will never forget her.